mrshmllow/wire/doc/tutorial/part-one/basic-hive.md

 ---
 comment: true
-title: Basic Hive
+title: Basic Hive & Deployment
-description:
+description: Creating a basic hive and deploying changes to the virtual machine.
 ---

 # {{ $frontmatter.title }}

 {{ $frontmatter.description }}

-## First Basic Hive
+## Editing `hive.nix`

 Open a text editor and edit `hive.nix`.
 You should copy this example, which imports the npins sources we added.
 It also calls `makeHive`, and gives Wire `nixpkgs`